-After a long drive across the yellow Kyzlkum desert from Bukhara, we finally crossed the mighty Oxus river (now called the Amu Darya) to arrive in the legendary city of Khiva.
+After a long drive across the yellow Kyzlkum desert of Uzbekistan from Bukhara, we finally crossed the mighty Oxus river (now called the Amu Darya) to arrive in the legendary city of Khiva.

 For all its golden beauty and turquoise tiled domes, my first impression of Khiva is that it is a bit of a ghost town.
 It has been perfectly preserved by the Soviets and their successors but seems in many ways an exhibit retained only for tourists.